Stiff Person Syndrome: Symptoms and Treatments

 Imaging studies such as magnetic resonance imaging (MRI) may be conducted to rule out other neurological conditions that could mimic the symptoms of SPS.
 While MRI findings in SPS are typically normal, they are useful in excluding other potential causes.

-Treatment for Stiff Person Syndrome
+What Are the Treatment Options for Stiff Person Syndrome?

 While there is no cure for Stiff Person Syndrome, various treatment options can help manage symptoms and improve the quality of life for affected individuals.
 Treatment approaches are often tailored to the specific needs of each patient.